If you're building or planning to build, there are changes to the Building Act that you need to know.

 If you are the homeowner it is your responsibility to check the people you are using are licensed for the type of Restricted Building Work you are having done.
 Ask to see their LBP card or to find a LBP visit the Department of Building and Housing website

 RBW is the design and building work that is so critical to the integrity of a residential building.
-From 1 March 2012, it can only be carried out or supervised by at LBP.
+It can only be carried out or supervised by at LBP.
 RBW seeks to do 2 things:

 RBW only relates to residential construction, alterations and design.
 Residential means houses and small to medium sized apartment buildings.
 To find out if your building project is Restricted Building Work, visit Department of Building and Housing website check if it's Restricted Building Work